amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 - Chart definition metadata (for example, events and properties, metrics, or time range).
 - Taxonomy information, like names and descriptions for events or properties.
 - The names of dashboards, projects, users, and other metadata objects in your organization.
-- The aggregated results of charts.
+- The aggregated results of charts (including the underlying event data for the charts you select).

 ### Your data and information

-Amplitude sends the conversation thread history between you and Ask Amplitude to the OpenAI API.
-However, the OpenAI API **doesn't receive** your customer data. **OpenAI doesn't store or train on** any of your Amplitude data.
+Amplitude sends the conversation thread history between you and Ask Amplitude to the OpenAI API, including the data outlined above.
+OpenAI doesn't train its models on your Amplitude data, and any of your data that's sent to OpenAI is deleted within 30 days.

 ## Chart creation with Ask Amplitude